Gabapentin High – What Are The Dangers Of Recreational Use?

 Another thing is the low cost, it can be as little as $10.00 for 90 pills.
-The easy access (being prescribed off-label) have made it a favorite high.
+The easy access (being prescribed off-label) have made it affordable for recreational use.
 Furthermore, one can refill the prescriptions electronically, bypassing close monitoring.

 There is another reason it is so popular.
 The high does not manifest in noticeable and frightening Gabapentin side effects.
 This is something the user does not want.
 The most common ones include light headiness, lack of coordination and feeling sleepy.

 There are adverse reactions to taking Gabapentin as a recreational drug.
 Some of the adverse reactions include fainting, throwing up and even falling into a coma.
 If one takes it as prescribed, the drug can do its job correctly.
 It will relieve pain and control epileptic seizures.
 However, if taken irresponsibly, it can lead to reactions that create medical emergencies.

 It is possible to overdose while the first-time using Gabapentin as a recreational drug.
 It is merely due to the fact it has never been taken before.
 Therefore, tolerance has not developed yet, and the high dose can be dangerous.

 What is a Gabapentin High?

 The Gabapentin high can be compared to getting high on marijuana.
 It creates a feeling of calm and euphoria.
 The person believes it can make them more sociable and handle life better if not easier.
 It also seems to have no noticeable “down”.
 Also, in some instances, it can produce some psychedelic effects.

 To get the “Gabapentin high,” users may take doses over 900 mg at a time.
 Users have reported that those abusing the drug have taken as much as 5,000 mg at a time.